po1sigala/live/01-Class-Content/10-OOP/01-Activities/27-Evr_Git-Stash-Pop/README.md

 Aborting
 ```

 This happens because we have a conflicting file (`newFile.js`) that would be overwritten by the checkout.
-Git will only try to merge files that are being tracked.
+If we were to commit `newFile.js`, then Git would know to swap them out, but we're not ready to commit yet.

 This is when we can use `git stash` to put away our changes so that we can checkout the `dev` branch.
 Run the following commands to see what happens: